-Ministers and Ministers of State are authorized to make personal use of the vehicle provided by their departments.
+Ministers are authorized to make personal use of the vehicles provided by their departments.
 However, they are required to pay for the privilege of personal use.
-The rate of payment is one per cent of the capital cost of the vehicle, per month (or 5/7 of 1% if weekend use is excluded).
+The rate of payment is one per cent of the capital cost of the vehicle, per month (or 5/7 of one per cent if weekend use is excluded).
 For purposes of computing the taxable benefit, this payment is made to the employer for the use of the vehicle and is deducted at source.

-The executive vehicle is also available to the Minister's or the Minister's of State family and household for personal use whenever it is not required for official business.
+The executive vehicle is also available to the minister's family and household for personal use whenever it is not required for official business.
 For Income Tax Act purposes, any use of an executive vehicle for anything other than official business generally constitutes a taxable benefit.